 In his public service, he has been a trustee of The Donkey Sanctuary since 1996, and Chairman of trustees since 2007.
 He is a trustee of the University of London and sits on the board of the Food Standards Agency in the UK.

-Jyoti Joshi MD MSc is Head – South Asia at the Center for Disease Dynamics, Economics & Policy (CDDEP).
+Dr Jyoti Joshi MD is the Antimicrobial Resistance (AMR) advisor at the international centre for antimicrobial resistance solutions.
 She is a medical doctor specialized in Community Medicine and is an Adjunct Professor at Amity Institute of Public Health, Amity University, Noida, India.

 Jyoti co-authored the Scoping Report on the antimicrobial resistance research landscape in India and as the Asia lead for the Global Antibiotic Research Partnership (GARP) project, she supports LMIC countries in Asia to develop and implement national action plans and develop policies to combat antimicrobial resistance.
 She has supported AMR Situation Analyses in Pakistan, Laos, and Bangladesh and advised the World Health Organisation for country case studies to explore ways to integrate AMR action plans into existing health programs.
 This contributed to the development of the WHO working paper ” Turning plans into action for antimicrobial resistance”: Jyoti is undertaking large multi-disciplinary research projects in India: first to explore potential for smart regulations for antibiotic use in India using a one health approach and another, to map the drivers of antimicrobial resistance in poultry in India.